Flag of The Flag of Hungary

 The shield is divided into two halves.
 On the left, four red and four silver (white) horizontal stripes recall the Árpád dynasty.
 On the right, a green triple hill supports a silver double cross on a red field.
 That double cross, sometimes called the apostolic cross, references Hungary's Christian conversion under King Stephen I, who ruled from 1000 to 1038.
 According to tradition, Pope Sylvester II granted Stephen the cross, tying the symbol to Hungary's founding national myth.

 Perched above the shield sits the Holy Crown of Saint Stephen, Hungary's most sacred national relic.
-Its persistence is extraordinary.
 The communists removed it from the coat of arms in 1949, but it was restored in 1990 and now sits in a glass case inside the Hungarian Parliament building, guarded around the clock.
 Few national symbols have survived so many regime changes with their prestige intact.
 The distinction between the civil flag (plain tricolor) and the state flag (with arms) follows a broader European tradition of layered flag usage for different occasions.

 In football culture, fans regularly unfurl giant tricolor tifos across stadium sections.
-The flag has also featured in heated debates about national identity and populism throughout the 2010s and 2020s, its meaning contested once again, this time not by empires or occupiers but by competing visions of what Hungary should be.
+The flag has also featured in heated debates about national identity and populism throughout the 2010s and 2020s, contested once again, this time not by empires or occupiers but by competing visions of what Hungary should be.
 Diaspora communities in the United States, Canada, and Australia, many descended from refugees who fled after 1956, display it as a marker of heritage.

 References